 - Aegis and Indemnity: 2 points

 Tower Shield is useful because it can protect you from any attack, no matter what school.
 This can be trained from Lydia Greyrose.
-It is particularly helpful for multiple-school bosses you may encounter later on, and it is also extremely helpful in pvp, especially if you have bolstered ward to stack shields of different strengths.
-The volcanic shield you get on the way is also very helpful because it gives you a 70% shield for storm and fire, the two highest damage-dealing schools.
+It is particularly helpful for multiple-school bosses you may encounter later on, and it can save your life in PvP or particularly challenging fights, especially if you have Bolstered Ward to stack shields of different strengths.
+The Volcanic Shield you get on the way is also very helpful because it gives you a 70% shield for storm and fire, the two highest damage-dealing schools.